SPAD S.XIII: Operational history

+Armée de l'Air

 Deliveries to the Armée de l'Air commenced During May 1917, only one month following the type's first flight.
 The new aircraft quickly became an important element in the French plans for its fighter force, being expected to replace the SPAD S.VII as well as remaining Nieuport fighters in front line service.

 However the slow rate of deliveries disrupted these forecasts and by the end of March 1918, only 764 of the planned 2,230 had been delivered.

 Eventually, the S.XIII equipped nearly every French fighter squadron, 74 escadrilles, during the First World War.
 At the end of the war, plans were underway to replace the S.XIII with several fighter types powered by the 220 kW Hispano-Suiza 8F, such as the Nieuport-Delage NiD 29, the SPAD S.XX and the Sopwith Dolphin II.
 These plans lapsed following the signing of the Armistice of 11 November 1918, which ended the First World War and the SPAD S.XIII remained in French service as a fighter aircraft until 1923, with Nieuport-Delage NiD 29 deliveries being delayed until 1920.

 The S.XIII was flown by numerous famous French fighter pilots such as Rene Fonck (the highest scoring Allied ace, with 75 victories), Georges Guynemer (54 victories), and Charles Nungesser (45 victories), and also by the leading Italian ace Francesco Baracca (34 victories).
 Aces of the United States Army Air Service who flew the S.XIII include Eddie Rickenbacker (the United States' leading First World War ace with 26 victories) and Frank Luke (18 victories).
 Andrews attributes the S.XIII's natural stability, which made it a steady gun platform, as the key for its success.

 USAAS

 Other Allied forces were quick to adopt the new fighter as well and the SPAD XIII equipped 15 of the 16 operational USAAS pursuit squadrons by the Armistice.
 Prior to the United States entry into the war, American volunteers flying with the Allies had been flying the type.
 Nearly half of the 893 purchased by the United States were still in service by 1920.
 In the United States, some S.XIIIs were re-engined with 130 kW Wright-Hispano engines and used to prepare pilots for the new Thomas-Morse MB-3 fighter (which used SPAD-type wings) in 1922.
-The Wright-Hispano engines were unable to matching the performance of the original powerplant.
+The Wright-Hispano engines were unable to match the performance of the original powerplant.